rk234/libredrop/README.md

 # Libredrop

-Libredrop is a peer-to-peer file sharing app powered by WebRTC, Vue, and Go Fiber (for the signaling server).
+Libredrop is a peer-to-peer file sharing app powered by WebRTC, Vue, a custom efficient binary transfer protocol and Go Fiber (for the signaling server).
 Libredrop makes it quick and easy to send files between any two devices with a web browser over LAN, without the need for additional software.

 Libredrop is still at an early stage and under active development.

 ## Why is the signaling server needed?